Infrabenji/cognitive-computing-frameworks/README.md

 Comparative Analysis of Active Inference in Hebbian Networks and Cognitive Computing Frameworks (Link)

-The Other directory contains supplementary material that supports the research in the paper.
+The 'Other' directory contains supplementary material that supports the research in the paper.

 For any issues or questions, please open an issue in the repository.